The B-52s: 2008–2021: Funplex and continued touring

 On February 18, 2011, the B-52s played a show at the Classic Center in their hometown of Athens, Georgia, four days after the 34th anniversary of their first-ever show on February 14, 1977.
 The concert was filmed and recorded for With the Wild Crowd!
 Live in Athens, GA, released in October 2011.

-The group continued to perform live, with a touring band that featured musicians Sterling Campbell (drums), Paul Gordon (keyboards, guitar) and Tracy Wormworth (bass), and performances included the closing show for the 2011 edition of the Montreal Jazz Festival, as well as being the house band during the 2012 TV Land Awards.
+The group continued to perform live, with a touring band that featured musicians Sterling Campbell (drums), Paul Gordon (keyboards, guitar), and Tracy Wormworth (bass), and performances included the closing show for the 2011 edition of the Montreal Jazz Festival, as well as being the house band during the 2012 TV Land Awards.
 At the end of 2012, Strickland announced he would no longer tour with the B-52s, though he would continue as a member of the band.
 Without Strickland, the B-52s continued to tour across the world with groups including the Go-Go's, Tears for Fears, the English Beat, the Psychedelic Furs, Simple Minds, Culture Club, and Tom Bailey.
-Aside from touring, the group covered the Squidbillies theme song during Season 10 of the Adult Swim series and appeared as guests in the sketch comedy show Portlandia.
+Aside from touring, the group covered the Squidbillies theme song during season 10 of the Adult Swim series and appeared as guests in the sketch comedy show Portlandia.

-In 2019, the group announced a tour to begin in May in the United States, which took them to Europe and back to the U.S. On September 30, 2019, it was reported that the band would be featured in the upcoming Archie Comics' comic book Archie Meets the B-52s, released in February 2020.
+In 2019, the group announced a tour to begin in May in the United States, which took them to Europe and back to the U.S. On September 30, 2019, the band was reported to be featured in the upcoming Archie Comics' comic book Archie Meets the B-52s, released in February 2020.